 Evaluate and quantify the result of each grant allocated using state of the art processes and evidence-based evaluation methodology.

-ICANN must ensure policies and procedures exist and are effective to manage the applications for funding.
+ICANN org must ensure policies and procedures exist and are effective to manage the applications for funding.

 Receive applications for funding,